jushii/jushii.github.io/content/posts/async-fsm-unitask.md

 }
 ```

 Next, let's implement the members of `IState` to the `State<T>` class.
 If you're wondering about `await UniTask.Yield()`, it's the UniTask's replacement for `yield return null`.
 We'll make the methods virtual so our derived states can override only the methods they need.
-Also, don't forget the `async` keyword.

 ```cs
 using Cysharp.Threading.Tasks;